 1. Find out why your leads aren’t buying.

 Sometimes we think we know why, but the real reasons are completely different.
 The simplest way to find out is just to ask your potential customers directly.
 Send them an email or give them a call, and ask for some honest feedback.
 You’ll be surprised by the number of responses.
 You could also run short surveys using Qeryz or Quaraloo, and ask people what you can be doing better.
 One way or another, do your best to gain insight on how you can improve from the people who matter most – your prospective customers.

 2. Don’t waste good resources on unqualified leads.

-We’ve all done it.
-Maybe it was a slow month.
-Maybe you’re just trying to hit your sales target.
-But chasing after potential customers that you know aren’t right for your business will distract you from finding the “OMG I’m so happy to have you as a customer” customers we’re all looking for.
-The same way potential customers evaluate whether or not you’re a good fit for them, you need to evaluate if they’re a good fit for your business.
-If they’re not a good fit, just say “NO!”
-It’s so much easier to go the extra mile for customers when you genuinely want to see them succeed.
+It’s an easy trap to fall into, but chasing after potential customers that you know aren’t right for your business will distract you from finding those others who are more likely to make a purchase.
+Just as your potential customers are evaluating whether or not you’re a good fit for them, you need to evaluate if they’re a good fit for your business.
+If they’re not a good fit, know when it’s time to call it a day.

 3. Segment your leads.

 This will help you understand what to do next within your sales funnel.
-There are a lot of different ways to segment leads but here are 4 levels I typically use to segment leads based on Interest Level to decide which Stage they fit:
+There are a lot of different ways to segment leads but we typically use four different levels to segment leads based on their interest level to decide which stage they might be at: